Question: Hey Derryn. I’m curious as to whether my photography would be good enough to start doing this as a side hustle and where do I even begin?

 - Feel personally attacked when someone has an opinion about your work? – Why do you think you feel that way?

 For all the time you put into your photography, it would be valuable to work on your personal development too.
-We all have mental and emotional blocks, and they LOVE to show up while we’re trying to make big decisions or do something brave…like starting a photography business.
+We all have beliefs about ourselves and about the world we live in – some of them are helpful and some entirely unhelpful.